nerudaj/dgm-lib/Readme.md

  * `ENABLE_SANDBOX` - Default: ON.
 When enabled, simple sandbox target with window is created so developer can play around with features.
  * `BOOTSTRAP_CPM` - Default: ON.
 When enable, newest version of CMake Package Manager is downloaded and included.
 This is required for dependencies.
 Only turn OFF when your project is also using CPM.
  * `OVERRIDE_RUNTIME_OUTPUT_DIR` - Default: ON.
 When enabled, all runtime build artifacts (dlls and exes), even those from depedencies are compiled into one common folder (`${CMAKE_BINARY_DIR}/Compiled`).
 This way executables can be run right away without worrying about DLL lookup.
+ * `DONT_LOOK_FOR_SFML` - Default: OFF.
+When enabled, CMake won't attempt to locate SFML through `find_package`.
+ * `DONT_FETCH_SFML` - Default: OFF.
+When enabled, CMake won't bring in SFML through CPM.

-All these options are disabled when the library is used as a dependency to improve build times and to ensure proper placement of build artifacts.
+`ENABLE_*` and `BOOTSTRAP_CPM` options are disabled when the library is used as a dependency to improve build times and to ensure proper placement of build artifacts.
+The `DONT_LOOK_FOR_SFML` and `DONT_FETCH_SFML` are used to affect how SFML is sourced into the library.
+If you for example use both TGUI and dgm-lib, you want to ensure both these libraries are using the same version of SFML.
+Therefore, you can disable automatic fetching.
+On the other hand, if you only want to use SFLM from within dgm-lib, you can save time during configure by not looking for SFML and fetching it through CPM right away.

 ## Documentation